tickly50/Tickly_stamina/README.md

 ## 🚶‍♀️ Infinite Stamina
-- good for PVP server
+- Good for PVP server

 ## 💾 Installation
 1. Download the script